-According to a recent study by Charmin, the average consumer uses 8.6 sheets per trip to the washroom, that’s a total of 57 sheets per day with a typical roll lasting 5 days.
-A marine head can be a finicky thing and more than one has fallen prey to a simple piece of toilet paper.
+According to a recent study by Charmin, the average consumer uses 8.6 sheets per trip to the washroom; that’s a total of 57 sheets per day, with a typical roll lasting five days.
+A marine head can be a finicky thing, and more than one has fallen prey to a simple piece of toilet paper.

-There is a quick and easy trick to figure out if your favorite brand of toilet paper is marine friendly:
+There is a quick and easy trick to figure out if your favourite brand of toilet paper is marine-friendly:

-* Take an empty glass jar (we used an empty spaghetti sauce jar)
+* Take an empty glass jar (we used an empty pickle jar)

 * Fill at least three-quarters full with water

 * Put in two sheets of toilet paper

 If it is shredded or beginning to dissolve, you know it is safe for your marine system.
 You can also leave the TP in the jar overnight and see if it has dissolved.
 For an example of a non-marine-friendly paper, try this same test with a Kleenex.
 It remains intact and looks like one mushy glob just waiting to clog your marine head!

 While most toilet tissues these days are biodegradable, you may want to consider using 100 percent post-consumer recycled toilet paper so more trees do not have to be cut down.
 Choosing a non-bleached version won’t make a difference to the effectiveness, but will prevent the waste from leaching dioxin into the environment after you dump it.

 We spend enough money on marine-specific products, so why spend more on TP?
 Well, according to Seventh Generation, if every household in the U.S. (couldn’t find a Canadian study) could replace just one roll of 500-sheet virgin fibre bathroom tissue with a 100% recycled one, we could save 448,000 trees, over 1 million cubic feet of landfill space and 161 million gallons of water, a year’s supply for 1,270 families of four!